griffin-analytics/griffin-mmm-demo/README.md

 This demo package is designed to help you understand Griffin MMM's capabilities and get you up and running quickly with your own analyses.

+## Using Colab for the Demo

+We recommend running the demo notebook in Google Colab, as it provides a convenient and easy-to-use environment with the necessary Python libraries pre-installed.
+Colab also allows you to easily view and interact with the notebook without the need to set up a local development environment.

+To use the demo in Colab:

+1. Open the Griffin MMM Demo Notebook in Colab.
+2. Follow the instructions in the notebook to get started with the Griffin MMM demo.

+Using Colab ensures a seamless experience and allows you to focus on exploring the Griffin MMM features without any setup hassles.

 ## Why Choose Griffin MMM?

 Griffin MMM is a comprehensive, intelligent solution that enhances your capabilities for marketing analytics: